 If you’re a smartphone user and you don’t already have Instagram, read on to see why this camera app is taking over the world of mobile-phone photography.

 ||Get Instagram! + Add to Favs|

 This is Instagram’s bread and butter.
-Everyone loves the feeling of applying photo effects to their pics, making them look, well, not like mobile photographs.
+Everyone loves the feeling of applying photo effects to their pics, and now vids, making them look, well, not like mobile photographs.
 From the sepia-like Toaster filter to the shadow-enhancing X-Pro II filter, a simple picture of a toothpick can transform into a Warhol-inspired piece of art with the tap of an Instagram filter.
 And don’t forget Instagram’s well-known photo border—a feature so simple yet so desired that it rivals the outrageous business concept of Silly Bands.

 Some things are so hipster, so popular and so cool, that even if you’re an against-the-grain kind of person, you can’t even question them.
 Indulge in Instagram if you haven’t already.
 It’s free.

 For more ratings on this app's security, battery consumption and data usage, check out Verizon's Android App Reviews.